 Barclays: market capitalisation of $44 billion.
 Quit Australia in 2016.

-City Spring Infrastructure: the Singapore outfit paid $1.175 billion to UK firm National Grid in 2007 for the Basslink undersea cable between Tasmania and Victoria but it late went broke and was bought off its bankers by APA Group for around $750 million in 2022.
+City Spring Infrastructure: the Singapore outfit paid $1.175 billion to UK firm National Grid in 2007 for the Basslink undersea cable between Tasmania and Victoria but it later went broke and was bought off its bankers by APA Group for around $750 million in 2022.

 Dairy Farm International: Blundered with its management of Franklins and sold out to a combination of Coles, Woolworths and Metcash in 2001.